Pacozenon/MLOps_proj2/README.md

 ### [Links to experiments like notebooks](#links_notebooks)

-You can find the Titanic experiments here:
+You can find the Online Detection fraud experiments here:

 [1-exploring-data.ipynb](https://www.kaggle.com/code/nehahatti/online-payments-fraud-detection-project)